Table of Contents

 Some people say that you shouldn’t play the guitar if you have long nails.
 That it will affect your sound, and you won’t be able to create as good of a tone as if you were playing with short nails.
 But is that accurate?

-Yes, you can play the guitar with long nails?
+Can you play guitar with long nails?
 Yes, you can, but only until they reach a certain length.
 You’ll also need some practice and patience to get used to playing with them to get a good sound.

 And this isn’t an isolated opinion.
 Some people think that there’s no reason why you shouldn’t play the guitar with long nails.
 If you can do it, why not?